xuyuewang/ee542-lab10-group9/README.md

 This is the git repo for ee542-lab10 by group 9.

 Team members:
-Jinhyun So jinhyuns@usc.edu
+Jinhyun: So jinhyuns@usc.edu;
-Xuyue Wang xuyuewan@usc.edu
+Xuyue Wang: xuyuewan@usc.edu;
-Yizhuo Wang yizhuow@usc.edu
+Yizhuo Wang: yizhuow@usc.edu.

 Folder /data includes all data for this lab:
 1. /miRNA includes 11486 samples of all cancer types from GDC.